 From 2016 to 2017, the NTMWD conducted a thorough evaluation to identify a suitable location for the proposed facility.
 As part of this process, several important factors were considered, including proximity to existing infrastructure, projected demands within the service area, physical geographic constraints, available land, existing and planned transportation corridors, capital and operations costs (such as the energy required for conveyance pumping) and regulatory requirements.
 Now that a site has been selected, the Texas Commission on Environmental Quality Permitting process will begin.
 To learn more about this process, visit the TCEQ website for municipal wastewater permitting.

 As the process moves forward, NTMWD will continually communicate and coordinate with the neighboring cities of McKinney, Princeton and New Hope.
 We are committed to keeping these cities, and citizens informed through permitting, design and construction phases.
-See our most recent presentation given to New Hope City Council:2018-06-26 New Hope City council Breif Final
+See our most recent presentation given during our November open house in New Hope:2018-11-13 New Hope Open House Presentation FINAL

 Our team is currently in the early stages of this project with design and permitting beginning this year, and construction following in 2020.
 In order to serve the growing population, the facility will need to be operational by 2023.